OpenUnison/openunison.github.io/docs/deployauth.md

 #### Deploying with ArgoCD

-The OpenUnison charts include the `argocd.argoproj.io/sync-wave` annotation on all manifests to deploy them in the correct sequence, with the ***orchestra-login-portal-argocd*** chart combining the three charts for OpenUnison into one for easier deployment from ArgoCD.
+The OpenUnison charts include the `argocd.argoproj.io/sync-wave` annotation on all manifests to deploy them in the correct sequence.
+To simplify deployment, ArgoCD supports multiple repos in a single `Application`, allowing for each helm chart to be deployed.
+This allows you to easily add additional charts too, such as the [EntraID](/identity%20providers/azuread/) chart or the cluster management chart for [Namespace as a Service](/namespace_as_a_service).
 Additionally, the [default ArgoCD Application](/assets/yaml/argocd-application.yaml) configuration tells ArgoCD not to overwrite the validating webhooks that the operator configures with certificates.
-This let's use continue to update OpenUnison directly from ArgoCD instead of using the ouctl command without having to first generate YAML manifests.
+This let's us continue to update OpenUnison directly from ArgoCD instead of using the ouctl command without having to first generate YAML manifests.

+First, you'll need a git repository to store your values.yaml file in.
+You can't embed your values into your `Application` object because of how the CRD is constructed.

-The first step is to generate your `orchestra-secrets-source` `Secret`.
-These instructions are the same as the mannual instructions.
+Once you have a git repository that will store your values.yaml, the next step is to generate your `orchestra-secrets-source` `Secret`.
+These instructions are the same as the [manual instructions](#manual-deployment).
 OpenUnison separates secret information out of it's configurations.
 No secret data should ever be stored in a Helm chart.
 A `Secret` object needs to be created to store OpenUnison's secret data (such as passwords, keys, and tokens).
 The operator will pull this `Secret` in when generating OpenUnison's configuration.

 The below example uses random data.
 Do **NOT** use this exact `Secret`, create your own random data for the values that don't contain an `&`.
 A password generator is a great way to generate this data.